top of page

 So, I think we can rest assured that some of us desire mystery for the intrigue that it may make us feel.
 Wouldn't you say it exists in romance, as well?
 The secrets of the other person, not knowing completely who they are, exactly the person we are attracted to?
 Their past, their heart and mind?
 It might be especially true nowadays, where we may use the internet to communicate, not fully knowing who is the person on the other side of the screen.

-The philosopher has little to no desire to remain in deliberate ignorance.
-Even if the aura of mystery leaves them fascinated, they will sacrifice that feeling in favor of knowledge.
-For the philosopher dares to know.
 They dare to exit the Platonic cave, even if the outside world will be very disappointing.
-Why?
-Because reality often crushes fantasy, remorselessly.
+Reality often crushes fantasy, remorselessly.
 Reality disappoints, and shows us the true nature of the things and beings we once believed to be greater than they actually were.
+In true love, the love sides with the truth, not with some fantasy.

 There is something ruining in the philosopher's experience.
 They don't seek "magic", they do not seek naivety.
 They seek reality, as in reality, lies the truth.
 And no matter what the truth is, they seek it, and only it, in their endeavor for wisdom.
+That's why philosophers, in relationships, are wild-cards, because the true philosopher will tell you the rational truth like a butcher would casually serve you meat.

-They may overwhelm others with the truth, as well.
-The non-philosopher may have a smaller capacity for it, for honesty.
 The philosopher, on the other hand, probably has the biggest capacity for it, than anyone else.
 For philosophy is the study and pursuit of the truth.

 And while the lady who smokes mysteriously may be fascinating to many, along with any other visual data, the philosopher looks at them deep in the eye, and overcomes the alluring barrier of mystery, should it be an obstacle.